-SSA will use OPM's data to administer the Windfall Elimination Provision (WEP).
-SSA will match OPM's civil service benefit and payment data, including death data, with SSA's records of Social Security retirement and disability benefits to identify those beneficiaries whose benefits SSA will reduce because the beneficiary is also entitled to a civil service annuity benefit.
-These beneficiaries may be subject to the use of a modified benefit computation formula used by SSA for certain persons who receive both a civil service benefit and a Social Security retirement or disability benefit.
+The Social Security Administration (SSA) will use the Office of Personnel Management's (OPM) data to administer the Windfall Elimination Provision (WEP).
+SSA will match OPM's civil service benefit and payment data, including death data, with SSA's records of Social Security retirement and disability benefits to identify those beneficiaries whose benefits SSA may reduce because the beneficiary is also entitled to a civil service annuity benefit.
+These beneficiaries may be subject to a modified benefit computation formula applied to certain persons who receive both a civil service benefit and a Social Security retirement or disability benefit.
 SSA will use the OPM data to verify the pension or annuity information provided (or to identify such information that should have been provided) directly to SSA by the retirees/annuitants.

-SSA is required by the Act to reduce retirement or disability benefits for a worker who is also entitled to a pension based on noncovered earnings.
+SSA is required by the Social Security Act to reduce the retirement or disability benefits of a beneficiary who is also entitled to a pension based on noncovered earnings.
 SSA must rely on the beneficiary to report entitlement to a noncovered pension.
-Information from OPM is the only means available for verifying entitlement to and the amount of civil service pensions.
-The information received via this matching activity reduces the need for lengthy development and in many cases allows SSA to adjust benefit amounts for current beneficiaries based on information exchanged in the match, where no conflict exists in file.
-The most cost effective and efficient way to verify civil service benefit and payment data is via the computer match.
+Obtaining information from OPM is the only way for SSA to both verify entitlement to and the amount of a beneficiary's civil service pension.
+The information received via this matching activity reduces the need for lengthy development and in many cases allows SSA to adjust benefit amounts for current beneficiaries based on information exchanged in the match.
+SSA and OPM have determined that the most cost effective, comprehensive, and efficient way to verify civil service benefit and payment data is via the computer match.
+No other administrative activity can efficiently accomplish this purpose.

-SSA estimates that the matching operation will result in gross savings of \$26,024,068 for SSA, with estimated SSA costs of \$1,329,440.
-The resulting benefit-to-cost ratio is 19.6 to 1.
+SSA estimates that the matching operation will result in gross savings of \$1,127,256 for SSA, with estimated SSA costs of \$406,058.
+The resulting benefit-to-cost ratio is 2.8 to 1.
 OPM does not expect any savings for any OPM programs resulting from the matching program.